mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 Deep learning programs can be further accelerated on multiple GPUs.

-There are various parallelisms to enable distributed deep leaning on mulitple GPUs, including data parallel and model parallel.
+There are various parallelisms to enable distributed deep learning on multiple GPUs, including data parallel and model parallel.
 We will focus on data parallel on this page.

-Data parallel allows traning a model with multiple batches of data simultaneously.
+Data parallel allows training a model with multiple batches of data simultaneously.
 The model has to fit into the GPU memory.

 On a cluster, there are many nodes and multiple GPUs on each node.
 We will first introduce a recipe to run PyTorch programs with multiple GPUs within one node, and then extend it to multiple nodes.

-We use an exmaple code that trains a linear network with a random data set, which is implemented with the [Distributed Data Parallel](https://PyTorch.org/docs/stable/notes/ddp.html) package in PyTorch.
+We use an example code that trains a linear network with a random data set, which is implemented with the [Distributed Data Parallel](https://PyTorch.org/docs/stable/notes/ddp.html) package in PyTorch.
 Refer to the description of this example [for multiple GPUs within one node](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html) and [for multiple GPUs across multiple nodes](https://pytorch.org/tutorials/intermediate/ddp_series_multinode.html).

 Download the codes for this example: [datautils.py](./scripts/torch-gpu/datautils.py), [multigpu.py](./scripts/torch-gpu/multigpu.py), [multigpu_torchrun.py](./scripts/torch-gpu/multigpu_torchrun.py), and [multinode.py](./scripts/torch-gpu/multinode.py).

 ### Single-node multi-GPU data parallel

-In this section, we introcude a recipe for single-node multi-GPU data parallel.
+In this section, we introduce a recipe for single-node multi-GPU data parallel.
 The program `multigpu.py` is set up for this purpose.

 === "Engaging"